hapax/hapax.github.io/assets/simple-physics.md

 Well, if there are $n$ quarters, and each has a $50\%$ chance of coming up heads, the answer is $(1/2)^n = 2^{-n}$.
 It seems like all I need to do is count the quarters in a fistful.
-But here's the rub: if I'm wrong by three quarters, l'll be off by a factor of $8 \approx 10$, a whole order of magnitude!
+But here's the rub: if I'm wrong by three coin, l'll be off by a factor of $8 \approx 10$, which is a whole order of magnitude!
 If you want a well-defined order of magnitude estimate, back away slowly from exponentials.